dcharr16/Bossy/README.md

 ## Motivation:

 Bossy is tool designed to help boost productivity and focus.
 Accountability partner's provide checklist items to peers and keep others on track.
-Bossy is designed for those short-term more immediate task assignments; from partner lead workout plans, to dietary checklists or simply addressing theose important tasks that always seem to get away from us from time to time.
+Bossy is designed for those short-term more immediate task assignments; from partner lead workout plans, to dietary checklists or simply addressing those important tasks that always seem to get away from us from time to time.
 Bossy will track your progress and notify the assigning partner of your progress.

 ## Prototype View: